dawxy/nginx-proxy/README.md

 If you would like to connect to uWSGI backend, set `VIRTUAL_PROTO=uwsgi` on the backend container.
 Your backend container should then listen on a port rather than a socket and expose that port.

+### FastCGI Backends

+If you would like to connect to FastCGI backend, set `VIRTUAL_PROTO=fastcgi` on the backend container.
+Your backend container should then listen on a port rather than a socket and expose that port.

+### FastCGI Filr Root Directory

+If you use fastcgi,you can set `VIRTUAL_ROOT=xxx`  for your root directory

 ### Default Host